gautamdhameja/substrate-validator-set/readme.md

 # Substrate Validator Set

-A Substrate pallet to add/remove validators in Substrate-based PoA networks.
+A [Substrate](https://github.com/paritytech/substrate/) pallet to add/remove validators using extrinsics, in Substrate PoA networks.

+**Note: Current build is compatible with Substrate [v2.0.0-rc4](https://github.com/paritytech/substrate/releases/tag/v2.0.0-rc4) release.**

 ## Demo

 To see this pallet in action in a Substrate runtime, watch this video - https://www.youtube.com/watch?v=lIYxE-tOAdw

-## Usage
+## Setup with Substrate Node Template

 * Add the module's dependency in the `Cargo.toml` of your runtime directory.
 Make sure to enter the correct path or git url of the pallet as per your setup.